Peta0228/TC/README.md

 3. in **search_settings/key_list.csv**: fill the 1st column with keywords you would like to search in PART 1

-4. in **search_settings/account_list.csv**: fill the 2nd column with twitter account you woule like to search in PART 2, fill in the 1st column with the alias of 2nd column's corresponding field, which will be used as the title of email alert
+4. in **search_settings/account_list.csv**: fill the 2nd column with twitter account you would like to search in PART 2, fill in the 1st column with the alias of 2nd column's corresponding field, which will be used as the title of email alert

-5. in **search_settings/account_key_list.csv**: fill the 1st column with keys to look for in accoutns in PART 2, entries should be lowercase
+5. in **search_settings/account_key_list.csv**: fill the 1st column with keys to look for in accounts in PART 2, entries should be lowercase

 ## How to configure for windows